Sharly-Chess/sharly-chess.github.io/docs/running-an-event/prize-list.en.md

 ## Viewing and Exporting Results

-Once prizes are configured, you can view and print the prize allocations from the Print dialog (via the print icon on the top right of the screen).
+Once prizes are configured, you can view and print the prize allocations from the Print dialog (via the print option in the side bar).